Verification-for-Security/hrubric/README.md

-# HRubric
+# hrubric

-A small Hspec extension that allows one to place weights on tests.
-This way, one can easily create an auto-grader for a programming assignment!
+A small hspec extension that allows one to place weights on tests.
+This way, one can create an auto-grader for a Haskell programming assignment!

-Basic usage:
+## Example

 ```Haskell
 rubric :: Rubric